scaceresg/flask-cd-structure/README.md

-# Continuous Delivery Structure for a Flask App using GCP App Engine
+# Project Scaffolding for a Continuous Delivery of a Flask API using GCP's App Engine

 ## Create and Deploy a Flask Application in Google Cloud's Environment